 In 2010, Pavlina extended her artistic expression by creating monumental 'outdoor pieces' in aluminium, paper and other supports.
 They are exhibited in public areas as well as on external walls of private and public buildings in various parts of Switzerland.
 These paintings which hang in the Valais region can be seen on this website under "Works" - "Large Format".

 In addition Pavlina's art is represented on several book covers, CD's and magazine covers.

 In 2014, for the first time, The Tibet Museum invited a painter to exhibit in their sacred space.
 Pavlina prepared a solo show for this with paintings inspired by the ancient sculptures in the Alain Bordier collection of the museum.
 The works were entitled "Pavlina and the Sacred Art of Tibet", with a contribution by the well-known psychoanalyst, lecturer and author Guy Corneau.
 The museum specialises in Tibetan Buddhist art and is situated in the heart of the medieval city of Gruyères in Switzerland.
 You can view a short film on this website about the event which was produced one year later.

 Since 2016 Pavlina is the founder of the Project Visionary Art in Switzerland.
 She would like the public to discover more Visionary Art and therefore, since 2017 she has become the curator of the 1st International exhibition of Visionary Art shown in an Art Fair in Switzerland.
-The project is shown at the MAG Art Fair, Pavlina invited four visionary museums and 30 international artists to exhibit their work in a 500 m2 area at the Music & Convention Center, called also Congress Center 2m2c in Montreux, situated on the shores of Lake Geneva in Switzerland.
-In a 500 m2 area, the public can discover the Visionary Artists for five days, from 8th to 12th November 2017.
-Pavlina is participating at this event as painter and curator, her work is also on display during the exhibition.
-It is the most important Visionary Art exhibition of Switzerland.
+The project was on display at the contemporary art fair of Montreux, Pavlina invited four visionary museums and 30 international artists to exhibit their work in a 500 m2 area at the Music & Convention Center, called also Congress Center 2m2c in Montreux, situated on the shores of Lake Geneva in Switzerland.